 - 1. Majority of the outfit must be constructed and modeled by the 4-Her who made the garment/outfit.
 Everything which is commonly considered an outer garment must be constructed (vest, jacket, dress, skirt, pants, coats, etc.) A sweater, blouse or shirt that is not worn as an outer garment can be purchased or made. - 2.
-Participant may model only what can be worn. - 3.
-Garments cannot be carried. - 4.
-Contestants should use good sense in choosing items that are appropriate to be modeled publicly. - 5.
-Constructed garments that are modeled in Fashion Revue must be checked-in during the respective time at Fair. - 6.
+Contestants may model up to 2 outfits. - 3.
+Participant may model only what can be worn. - 4.
+Garments cannot be carried. - 5.
+Contestants should use good sense in choosing items that are appropriate to be modeled publicly. - 6.
+Constructed garments that are modeled in Fashion Revue must be checked in during the respective time at Fair.
+Duplicate Rule found above - 7.
 Garments modeled in this class must also be entered in the appropriate class Clothing Construction or Fiber Arts.